KERSOAN/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 /*
 Program for flipflops  and verify its truth table in quartus using Verilog programming.

-Developed by: Sabanayagam R
+Developed by: KERSOAN P
-RegisterNumber: 212220050028
+RegisterNumber: 212221230050

 ### 4x1 MULTIPLEXER: